Predictable-Dialogs/agent-embed/README.md

 ### Bubble Options and their meanings

-agentName: Defines the name of the agent.
+- agentName: Defines the name of the agent.
 This is generated on the predictable dialogs app.
-apiHost: The value for this is "https://app.predictabledialogs.com/web/incoming".
+- apiHost: The value for this is "https://app.predictabledialogs.com/web/incoming".
 It specifies the URL of the backend service where the chat data is processed.
-initialPrompt: Sets the initial message that appears when the user first opens the chat bubble.
+- initialPrompt: Sets the initial message that appears when the user first opens the chat bubble.
 If no initialPrompt is set, then it defaults to "Hi"
-theme: This can be used to style the bubble button and the Bubble Preview Message.
+- theme: This can be used to *ONLY* style the bubble button and the Bubble Preview Message.
 The bubble button can be styled with a custom color, size, iconColor.
 You can also add a custom icon and a custom close icon.
 This is shown below.
+The chat window elements can be styled from the web app, using the theme tab.

 ### Styling the Bubble using the theme property: